Jurassic Park (franchise): Jurassic World (2015)

 Steven Spielberg devised a story idea for a fourth film in 2001, during production of Jurassic Park III.
 In 2002, William Monahan was hired to write the script, with the film's release scheduled for 2005.
 Early aspects of the plot included dinosaurs escaping to the mainland, and an army of genetically modified dinosaur-human mercenaries.
 Monahan finished the first draft of the script in 2003.
 Sam Neill and Richard Attenborough were set to reprise their characters, while Keira Knightley was in talks for two separate roles.
 In 2004, John Sayles wrote two drafts of the script.
 Sayles' first draft involved a team of Deinonychus being trained for use in rescue missions.

 Both drafts were scrapped, and a new script was being worked on in 2006.
 Laura Dern was contacted to reprise her role, with the film expected for release in 2008.
 The film was further delayed by the 2007–08 Writers Guild of America strike.
 Mark Protosevich wrote two film treatments in 2011, which were rejected.
 Rise of the Planet of the Apes screenwriters Rick Jaffa and Amanda Silver were hired in 2012 to write an early draft of the script.
 In 2013, Colin Trevorrow was announced as a director and co-writer, with the film scheduled for release on June 12, 2015.
 The film was shot in Univisium 2.00:1.

-The film features a new park, Jurassic World, built on the remains of the original park on Isla Nublar.
-The film sees the park run by Simon Masrani (Irrfan Khan) and Masrani Corp, and features the return of Dr. Henry Wu (BD Wong) from the first film.

-Chris Pratt and Bryce Dallas Howard star as the new leads Owen Grady and Claire Dearing, while Vincent D'Onofrio portrayed the main antagonist Vic Hoskins.
-The cast also includes Jake Johnson, Lauren Lapkus, Ty Simpkins, Nick Robinson, Omar Sy, Brian Tee, Katie McGrath, Andy Buckley, and Judy Greer.
-The primary dinosaur antagonist is Indominus rex, a genetically-modified hybrid of Tyrannosaurus rex and several other species, including Velociraptor, cuttlefish, tree frog, and pit viper.
-The Indominus Rex also features a chameleon-like camouflage ability, which was a plot element from the second Crichton novel unused in previous films.

 Jurassic World received generally positive reviews.
 It was the first film ever to gross over $500 million worldwide in its opening weekend, and grossed over $1.6 billion through the course of its theatrical run, making it the world's third highest-grossing film at the time.
 It became the second highest-grossing film of 2015, and remains the ninth highest-grossing film of all time.
 When adjusted for monetary inflation, Jurassic World is the highest-grossing film in the franchise.